thomas0sae/easothomas.github.io/_posts/2025-04-30-code-review-guidelines.md

 It is better you go through the reference material at the end of this post.
 But I will put here what I learnt about reviews and what I would look for.

 ## Terms

-- ** CL: Change List.
-A self contained change that has been submitted to VCS (see the term definition below), and is made available for reviewers to review.
+- **CL: Change List**: A self contained change that has been submitted to VCS (see the term definition below), and is made available for reviewers to review.
 In different companies, these are called PR, Change, Diff, Patch etc.

-- ** VCS: Version Control System.
+- **VCS: Version Control System**.
 A locally  hosted or cloud hosted code repository.
 Bitbucket, Github are all good examples of a cloud hosted VCS

-- **LGTM: Looks Good To Me.
-A comment which is prefixed with LGTM is approved by the reviewer and can go to Production as is.
+- **LGTM: Looks Good To Me.** A comment which is prefixed with LGTM is approved by the reviewer and can go to Production as is.
 In different companies, this has different meanings.
 For eg. in Meta, this doesn't mean ready to deploy or ready to go to Prod yet.
 Also, depends on who/what capacity the reviewer is.

-- **Nit: Nit-Picking.
-Something that is not urgent or important to fix, but to remind the developer to take care of it next time.
+- **Nit: Nit-Picking.** Something that is not urgent or important to fix, but to remind the developer to take care of it next time.
 Again, this means different things in different companies

 ### Code Review Guidelines & Motivations